 The Kawasaki Z900RS, first released at EICMA in 2017 for 2018, is the classically designed (read: “vintage”, or to some people “hipster”) version of the Z900.
 It’s an evolution of classic Kawasaki motorcycle design language that goes back to the Z1.
 See the history of “Eddie Lawson Replica” motorcycles if you’re interested to know more.

 The first Kawasaki Z900RS Café released was in classic lime green.
 It’s pretty striking!
 And not for everyone.

-Not everyone is into the lime green of the original Kawasaki Z900RS Café, so luckily for other people who have to look at my bike while I’m riding it, Kawasaki has released some pretty hot other colour schemes for the Café version.
+Again, not everyone is into the lime green of the original Kawasaki Z900RS Café.
+So luckily for other people who have to look at my bike while I’m riding it, Kawasaki has released some pretty hot other colour schemes for the Café version.
 See below for all the colour schemes of both the standard Z900RS and Z900RS Café.

 OK, enough about colours.
 But really, aesthetics is a big part of the Z900RS and Z900RS Café.
 (This isn’t to say it’s purely a looker — it’s a great bike to ride, for sure.
 It’s just that it is a looker and everyone knows it!)

 Even though it’s based on the same platform and same engine, the engine in the Z900RS and Z900RS Café has been detuned for less power, favouring earlier torque.
 It makes the same peak torque, but the torque comes on earlier.
 The chassis is also slightly heavier, and the front forks have been improved.